 Lead product VSN16R now in Phase II trials

 VSN16R a novel orally active small molecule compound that is substantially better tolerated than existing anti-spastic agents.
 VSN16R does not cause the flaccidity, sedation or other cognitive side-effects that are major disadvantages of other available drugs.

-VSN16R is currently in Phase II testing for the relief of spasticity in people with MS. The trial is being carried out at major medical centres in the UK.
+VSN16R is currently in Phase II testing for the relief of spasticity in people with MS. The trial is being carried out at major NHS hospitals in the UK.